2018/19 | Conestoga College

 The program curriculum provides information and opportunities for skill development that relate directly to the knowledge and skills required of a law enforcement career.

-The breadth and depth of the curriculum will be consistent with the Protection, Security and Investigation/Police Foundations Program Standards as determined by the Ministry of Training, Colleges and Universities.
+The breadth and depth of the curriculum will be consistent with the Protection, Security and Investigation/Police Foundations Program Standards as determined by the Ministry of Advanced Education and Skills Development.

 |Teachers with in-depth knowledge of their subjects||All faculties have post-secondary education as well as practical experience in their areas of teaching.|